 In addition to handling sales, Jack works together with Mark in accommodating special customer requests, including material, design, color and feature variations.

-Since 1992, Troy has been an indispensable craftsman for Kanstul, having learned the fundamentals and details of brassmaking directly from Zig.
-His duties include instrument R&D, production and inventory control, and of course building Kanstul horns.
+Since 1992, Troy has been an indispensable lead craftsman for Kanstul, having learned both the fundamentals and advanced acoustical principles of brassmaking directly from Zig.
+Over the years, in addition to overseeing production and quality control, Troy has been directly responsible for the development of many new instruments and enhancements, including the Flying Tuba and the Wallace Roney edition of the 1603+ trumpet.

 Carrie Roybal, Office Manager